iotaledger/industry-marketplace/ServiceApp/server/README.md

 * Generates public/private key pair if not in DB
 * creates public MAM channel with DID as root
-* publishes public key as messages to public MAM channel
+* publishes public key as message to public MAM channel
 * saves private key under DID in DB

 Returns userId, role, location, wallet address and wallet balance